icyJoseph/use-reactive-local-storage/README.md

 This could be used by businesses or malicious players, to track people across domains, by using an iframe that loads a vendor domain.

 Zendesk has an API called [Cross-Storage](https://github.com/zendesk/cross-storage) that helps you do this.
 However, it has gotchas on Safari and other Apple products.
 Because these, for better or worse, sandbox storage on iframes to the top level domain using them, effectively breaking cross domain storage tracking.

+The cross domain local storage uses `postMessage`, and it is rather difficult to debug, if you ever try to, be ready to spend a lot of time setting things up, but it works!
+The rough plan here is to have a domain load your iframe, and have it send data via `postMessage` to your iframe.
+Inside your iframe you listen to `message` events, and upgrade the local storage for your domain accordingly.
+If there's yet another page loading your iframe you can listen to the `storage` event, and update that second domain as you wish.

 ## Reactive Local Storage